-The net pension liability was measured as of March 31, 2019 and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of that date.
+The net pension liability was measured as of March 31, 2020 and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of that date.
 The District's proportion of the net pension liability was based on a computation of the actuarially determined indexed present value of future compensation by employer relative to the total of all participating members.

-For the year ended December 31, 2019, the District recognized pension expenditures of \$54,886 for ERS and \$2,037,992 for PFRS which were reported in the fund financial statements and were charged to General Fund.
+For the year ended December 31, 2020, the District recognized pension expenditures of \$63,848 for ERS and \$1,972,376 for PFRS which were reported in the fund financial statements and were charged to General Fund.

-At December 31, 2019, the District reported deferred outflows of resources and deferred inflows of resources related to pensions from the following sources:
+The District is not required to report deferred outflows and deferred inflows of resources related to pensions.